AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 ^^^

 Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]

-I hereby confirm that this submission is my work.
-I have cited above the origins of any parts of the submission that were taken from Websites, books, forums, blog posts, github repositories, etc.

 -------------------------------------
 Code issues and Python 2 to 3 changes